5 Tips for the Off-Site Interview Set Up

-Many businesses are bustling places where every square foot of space counts.
+Many offices are bustling places where every square foot of space counts.
 What’s often lacking is a quiet place to conduct an interview.
-Moving your interview set up offsite can be a great solution.
-It’s also a useful way to fill a job in another city, recruit students, or evaluate a candidate’s social skills.
-Get the most from an offsite interview by heeding these five interview tips.
+Moving your interview set up off-site can be a great solution.
+It’s a useful way to fill a job in another city, recruit students, and evaluate a candidate’s social skills.
+It’s also helpful if you have a remote team and have nixed the office.
+Make the most of an off-site interview by implementing these five interview tips.

 4. Let Them Know You’re the One Hiring